 Joe Roussos

-I am a decision theorist and philosophy of science.
-I work on two related fields: (1) decision-making under conditions of severe uncertainty, and (2) scientific modelling, especially as a source of evidence for decisions.
-My work is focused on science-guided policymaking.
-Here is a video of me describing some challenges with using models to support Covid-19 decision making, for a non-expert audience.
+My work spans decision theory, social epistemology, and philosophy of science.
+I tend to work on decision-making under conditions of severe uncertainty, the use of expertise, and scientific modelling, especially as a source of evidence for decisions.

-I did my PhD in philosophy at the London School of Economics, working with Roman Frigg and Richard Bradley.
+I did my PhD in philosophy at the London School of Economics, working with Roman Frigg and Richard BradleyA copy of my CV is available here.

 I am from Johannesburg, South Africa, but spent most of the 2010s living in the UK.